esoume/esoume/README.md

 - 😄 Pronouns: **He/Him**

 ## About Me
-I have been an Android Developer for the past 10 Years(+), developing flexible and detail-oriented Applications for the Android Platform Mobile, Conceptualizing application solutions with the latest technologies, design theory, and a large dose of creativity.
+I have been an Android Developer for the past 10 Years(+).
+Since period dev mobile Android in Java with Android Studio, and now 2 years ago began Kotlin and 1 year in Jetpack Compose, I continu developing flexible and detail-oriented Applications for the Android Platform Mobile, Conceptualizing application solutions with the latest technologies, design theory, and a large dose of creativity.
 I am committed to viable and easily functional app solutions.
-I develop Android Native software that interacts with android and other IOT devices with POS devices and Bluetooth-connected devices as examples.
+I work Android Native software of many companies in Quebec Montreal: Radio-canada, Quebecor, Desjardins, Summit-Tech as examples.

 ## 🌐 Socials: